ICrutte/icrutte.github.io/README.md

    <body>
     <img src="images/disboi.jpg" alt="The finest boi">

     <p>This is a project for CSC-180M Technology And Disability for the Spring term of 2023.
 This site is a time killer, with a prize.
 My mom's cat is hiding somewhere in this site, can you find him?
-First person to find him wins $20. <"it's something"></p>
+First person to find him wins $20. <!-- it's something --></p>
     <p>The purpuse of this list is:</p>

     <ul>